Open-Source-Community/LDP-2024/PopOS/README.md

 - Software availability. (i.e. How hard is it to install non-FOSS Software?)
 	- **LET's** be more realistic, we aren't in heaven and we can't get everything we need, we must **abandon** somethings in our lives to gain another.

-	- when you use Pop!\_OS or any other Linux distributions there are a bunch of programs you can't run naively, an example is "Visual Studio", and there is a lot of programs that you can't run naively on Linux, the common between these programs is that they are a **~~close source~~**("not an Open Source") programs and no one can make a port for Linux except the company that owns these programs.
+	- when you use Pop!\_OS or any other Linux distributions there are a bunch of programs you can't run natively, an example is "Visual Studio", and there is a lot of programs that you can't run naively on Linux, the common between these programs is that they are a **~~close source~~**("not an Open Source") programs and no one can make a port for Linux except the company that owns these programs.

 	- But **DON'T WORRY**, using Linux means that you have a **freedom** to do what you want, in your way and at any time.... so, we have multiple choices to solve the problem of software availability:
 		1. code this program from scratch by reverse engineering and make it **Open Source**.